konforti/slate/source/includes/_methods.md

 }
 ```
 Retrieves the details of current user.
-You need only supply the unique session ID.
+You need only supply the unique JWT (Json Web Token).
-The session ID can be found in the cookie people.sid
+The JWT can be found in the cookie people.jwt

 *Arguments:*